LoD Condemn Crusader BiS Gear, Gems, and Paragon Points

 Most of your armor slots can be roughly split into three categories: Damage oriented items, Protective items, and Utility items.

-- Swamp Land Waders, Tyrael's Might and Strongarm Bracers each add their own angle of damage increasing properties to the build.
-Swamp Land Waders provide an elemental damage increase, which is unique for the slot — but you should note that they need to be gambled on a Witch Doctor alt, as they are a class-specific item for WDs.
-Tyrael's Might provides a multiplicative damage increase against monsters classified as demons; this adds a notable 'fishing' aspect to the build during progression, but the enemy type is common enough that equipping this chest piece is considered to provide optimal results.
+- Blackthorne's Jousting Mail provide an elemental damage increase, which is fairly unique for the slot — as long as it does not form its set bonus with another Blackthorne item, thus breaking the LoD bonus, this will be your best-in-slot item.
+Tyrael's Might provides a multiplicative damage increase against monsters classified as demons; this adds a notable "fishing" aspect to the build during progression, but the enemy type is common enough that equipping this chest piece is considered to provide optimal results.
 Strongarm Bracers provide an additive damage increase on displaced enemies; a property you will easily trigger with the pulling effect of Condemn Vacuum.

 - Stone Gauntlets are one of the most effective protective pieces in the game, bumping your armor by 50% at a significant (and stacking) mobility penalty — one which you will completely negate with crowd control immunization skills like Akarat's Champion and Steel Skin.
 Your helm slot is best taken by a Leoric's Crown — this helm doubles the effectiveness of its slotted gem, becoming the single most powerful source of cooldown reduction offered by a legendary item — 25% with a Flawless Royal Diamond.
 Lastly, Pauldrons of the Skeleton King bring a chance for an extra cheat death proc to the build, which is adequate for a slot with no particularly synergistic legendaries.